USTakAssociation/playtak-api/README.md

 # PlayTak

-This is the new monorepo for the playtak services
+This is the new monorepo for the PlayTak services

 ## Description

 ![Unit Tests](https://github.com/USTakAssociation/playtak-api/actions/workflows/ci.yml/badge.svg)

-This is repo contains the api and ta server for servicing data to the Play Tak UI client and games ui
+This is repo contains the api and Tak server for servicing data to the Play Tak UI client and games ui

 ## Requirements
 - docker